benjisidi/haven/borderlands/adventure-2-a-rapidly-growing-problem.md

 ## Scene 2: Disgruntled Ogres

-VILLAGE B
+Loggerhead
-*VILLAGE B's most notable feature is the two large sawmills on its southern side.
+*Loggerhead's most notable feature is the two large sawmills on its eastern side.
 The buildings here are all log walls and thatched roofs, in contrast to the stone and slate of Ramkiln.*

 DEVELOPMENT

-- Two ogres are standing guard on the road as the PCs approach, **Wallop** and **Dollop**.
+- Two ogres are standing guard on the road as the PCs approach, **Wallop** and **Butcher**.
 They will be confrontational, and attack if threatened.
 If persuaded or bribed, they'll bring the PCs to the tribe's elder, **Churn**.
 - Churn explains that their old home was cursed, and so they've taken the village as their new home.
 He'll refuse to elaborate, simply shaking his head and repeating "cursed".

 DRAMATIC QUESTION

-- Will the players attack the village, or try to help?
+- Will the players attack thxe village, or try to help?

 TRANSITION